 The buyers say, okay, we accept this inefficiency because it delivers what we want.
 It’s the value.
 It ameliorates the risk, and this is the trade-off.
 It’s a very strange trade-off.
 Your benefit is we will swallow the risk and crunch it for you.

 Risk distribution – that’s what’s happening.
 The problem is, that it’s just become too slow, too expensive, too inefficient.
 And you know, like going back to the point about shareholders and bad allocation of capital, I know total legal spending remains a relatively small percentage of total revenue, but even so, is there any other department in a large corporation that would be allowed to explicitly buy inefficiency?”

 Change is needed across the entire legal supply chain, and like in the ‘eating the elephant’ analogy above you must start realizing the enormity of the task in front of you.
 Take people with you, and take action.

 Law firms and other businesses within the legal profession should aim to ensure that people are able to focus on where they add the most value, and what they are best at doing.
 Once this is established, streamline and automate as much of the other processes as possible.

-Technologists: you are the converted, bring forth the transformation.
+- Technologists: you are the converted, bring forth the transformation.
 Keep things simple: stuff that should be automated, automate it (keeping the human in the loop where needed).
-Stuff that should be done by people, keep it analogue.
+Stuff that should be done by people, keep it analog.

 What is needed is a symbiotic relationship between all parties.
 Collaboration is key, and collaboration is the future.